- Form ADV Part 2: Why It’s Important and What It Includes

 - What Are the IAR Continuing Education Requirements?

 Investment adviser representatives (IARs) who provide financial advice to clients now have to complete annual continuing education in a growing number of states.
-As of early 2024, 19 states plus Washington, D.C., and the U.S. Virgin Islands have put in place or plan to implement rules requiring IARs to perform 12 hours per year of… read more…
+As of early 2026, 22 states plus Washington, D.C., and the U.S. Virgin Islands have implemented rules requiring IARs to perform 12 hours per year of continuing education focused on ethics, products… read more…